kargote/YOLOv5_Folsomia_candida_Detection/README.md

 # YOLO-Folsomia

-Reproducible pipeline for training, evaluating, and applying YOLOv5 to detect and count *Folsomia candida* in lab microcosms.
-This repository includes code, model weights, data structure, and documentation related to:
+Reproducible pipeline for training, evaluating, and deploying YOLOv5 to detect and count Folsomia candida in laboratory microcosms.
+Includes all code, data structure, model weights, web application, and documentation for:

 Argote, K.; Santonja, M.; Geslin, B.; Miranda-Fuentes, J.; Albert C.H.
 (2025).
 YOLO-Folsomia: A model to detect and count soil mesofauna in laboratory settings.